MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-office-365-proplus-updates-with-configuration-manager.md

 - The hierarchy's top level WSUS server and the top level Configuration Manager site server must have access to the following URLs: *.microsoft.com, *.msocdn.com, *.office.com, *.office.net, *.onmicrosoft.com, officecdn.microsoft.com, officecdn.microsoft.com.edgesuite.net.
 For more details, see [Office 365 URLs and IP address ranges](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges#microsoft-365-common-and-office-online).

-- On the computers that have the Office 365 client installed, the [Office COM object is enabled](manage-office-365-proplus-updates-with-configuration-manager.md#BKMK_EnableClient).
+- On the computers that have the Office installed, the [Office COM object is enabled](manage-office-365-proplus-updates-with-configuration-manager.md#BKMK_EnableClient).

 <a name="BKMK_EnableCM"> </a>
 ## Enable Configuration Manager to receive Office 365 client package notifications

-To start, you need to configure Configuration Manager to receive notifications when Office 365 client update packages are available.
+To start, you need to configure Configuration Manager to receive notifications when Office update packages are available.
 To do that, use the following steps:

 1. In the Configuration Manager console, choose **Site Configuration** > **Sites**, and then select your site server.